eBay/digital-signature-verification-ebay-api/README.md

 Four HTTP headers need to be added to each HTTP message sent to an API in scope (as defined above) and on behalf of a EU/UK domiciled seller:
 - Content-Digest: This header includes a SHA-256 digest over the HTTP payload, if any.
 It is not required to be sent for APIs that do not include a request payload (e.g., GET requests).
-- Signature-Key: This header includes the JWE as provided via the developer portal (or the test JWE provided below).
+- x-ebay-signature-key: This header includes the JWE as provided via the developer portal (or the test JWE provided below).
 - Signature-Input: This header indicates which headers and pseudo-headers and in which orders have been used to calculate the signature.
 - Signature: This header includes the actual signature.